ramsyana/Math-Papers-with-Code/papers/frac-wave-inverse-problems/readme.md

 ## Features

-- **Direct Problem Solver**: Uses the Fourier method with eigenfunction expansion.
+- **Direct Problem Solver**: Uses the Fourier method with eigenfunction expansion and Mittag-Leffler functions for time-dependent coefficients.
 - **Inverse Problem 1 Solver**: Implements the second-kind Volterra integral equation approach derived from the overdetermination condition, solved numerically using the Product Trapezoidal Rule.
-- **Inverse Problem 2 Solver**: Provides a basic framework using optimization (`scipy.optimize.minimize` with Nelder-Mead) to find the Fourier coefficients of \( h(x) \) by minimizing a least-squares cost function with optional Tikhonov regularization.
+- **Inverse Problem 2 Solver**: Provides an optimization framework using `scipy.optimize.minimize` to find the Fourier coefficients of \( h(x) \) by minimizing a least-squares cost function with Tikhonov regularization.
 - **Fractional Derivative Approximation**: Uses the L1 scheme for approximating the Caputo fractional derivative \( \partial_t^{\alpha-1} \) required in the IP1 solver.
-- **Mittag-Leffler Function**: Utilizes the efficient `mittaglet` library with caching (`functools.lru_cache`) for repeated evaluations.
+- **Mittag-Leffler Function**: Custom implementation with caching (`functools.lru_cache`) for efficient repeated evaluations.
+- **Robust Error Handling**: Comprehensive error checking, NaN detection, and warning systems throughout the solvers.
-- **Testing Suite**: Includes `test_cases.py` for verifying the implementation of DP, IP1, and IP2 with defined test functions and error metrics.
+- **Testing Framework**: Includes `test_solver.py` for verifying the implementation with defined test functions and detailed error metrics.
 - **Visualization**: Generates plots comparing true vs. estimated functions for IP1 and IP2, and contour plots for the DP solution.

 ## File Structure

 ```
 /papers/frac-wave-inverse-problems/
+├── /python/
-├── /python/main_solver.py        # Main script with solver implementations
+│   ├── main_solver.py        # Main implementation with all solvers
-├── /python/tests/test_cases.py   # Script for running test cases
+│   ├── test_solver.py        # Test framework for all solvers
-├── /python/tests/requirements.txt # Python dependencies
+│   └── requirements.txt      # Python dependencies
-└── README.md                     # This file
+└── README.md                 # Readme file
 ```

 ## Installation